awsdocs/aws-systems-manager-user-guide/doc_source/quick-setup-config.md

 1. In the **Schedule** section, choose how frequently you want Quick Setup to remediate changes made to resources that differ from your configuration\.
 The **Default** option runs once\.
 If you don't want Quick Setup to remediate changes made to resources that differ from your configuration, choose **Disable remediation** under **Custom**\.

-1. In the **Targets** section, choose whether to enable AWS Config recording for your entire organization, some of your organizational units \(OUs\), or the account you're logged in to\.
+1. In the **Targets** section, choose whether to allow AWS Config recording for your entire organization, some of your organizational units \(OUs\), or the account you're logged in to\.

    If you choose **Entire organization**, continue to step 12\.